zyc9012/tatoemu/README.md

 # GameBoy Emulator

-A GameBoy emulator written in C++ with SDL3.
+A GameBoy emulator written in C++ with support for SDL3 and WebAssembly.

 ## Requirements